alemart/surgescript/docs/tutorials/advanced_features.md

 Iterators
 ---------

-As seen in the [loops](/tutorials/loops#foreach) section, the foreach loop may be used to iterate through a collection.
-In SurgeScript, a collection is an object that implements a specific protocol.
-You may implement your own collections by implementing function `iterator()`.
+As seen in the [loops](/tutorials/loops#foreach) section, the foreach loop may be used to iterate through an iterable collection.
+In SurgeScript, an iterable collection is an object that implements the iterator protocol described below.

+You may implement your own iterable collections by tagging them as `"iterable"` and implementing function `iterator()`.
 If you have ever used Java, you'll find this to be familiar.

 ```
-// Iterable collections should be tagged "iterable"
+// Iterable collections are tagged "iterable"
+// and implement function iterator()
 object "MyCollection" is "iterable"
 {
     fun iterator()
     {
         // function iterator() takes no arguments and
-        // should return a new iterator object
+        // returns a new iterator object
     }
 }
 ```

-For each collection you define, you must define its iterator object.
-The iterator object must implement functions `next()` and `hasNext()` (both take no arguments):
+For each iterable collection you define, you must define its iterator object.
+The iterator object must be tagged `"iterator"` and implement functions `next()` and `hasNext()` (both take no arguments):

 ```
-// Iterators should be tagged "iterator"
+// Iterators are tagged "iterator" and
+// implement functions next() and hasNext()
 object "MyIterator" is "iterator"
 {
     fun next()
     {
         // returns the next element of the collection
         // and advances the iteration pointer
-        // the collection is usually the parent object
+        // the iterable collection is usually the parent
+        // object, i.e., collection = parent
     }

     function hasNext()